Nood24/MIDI-Real-Time/index.md

 main.cpp does the following:
 1. Creates the Qt front end my calling MainWindow w.
 Mainwindow being defined in mainwindow.cpp.
 1. Creates a virtualHardware object.
 This object contains system state information such as.
 If a song is playing and which song is playing.
 1. Creates a MidiController object which is defined in controller.cpp.
-This is the object which is responsible for receiving inputs from accordion midi, maintaining system state, interfacing with the user through command line controlling the objects responsible for playing a songs.
+This is the object which is responsible for receiving inputs from accordion midi, maintaining system state, interfacing with the user through command line controlling the objects responsible for playing a song.

 ### mainwindow.cpp